๐ History & Innovation

 Future Innovations

-- Nanopore sequencing: Real-time genotyping at bedside
+- Nanopore sequencing: Faster, portable genotyping

 Impact on Patient Care